wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    point for a caching resolver to end validation of the authentication chain.
 Instead, the resolver sends the response as if the zone is unsigned and does not set the AD bit.
-This Negative Trust Anchor can

-Ebersman, et al.         Expires April 26, 2015                 [Page 3]

-Internet-Draft        DNSSEC Negative Trust Anchors         October 2014

-   potentially be placed at any level within the chain of trust and would stop validation from that point in the chain down.
+This Negative Trust Anchor can potentially be placed at any level within the chain of trust and would stop validation from that point in the chain down.

 3.  delete

+Ebersman, et al.          Expires June 18, 2015                 [Page 3]

+Internet-Draft        DNSSEC Negative Trust Anchors        December 2014

 4. Domain Validation Failures